ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    of the value to be retrieved.
 The size S must be the same as the
 >    byte size of the base type represented by the type T. It pops the
 >    top two stack entries, an address A and an address space
->    identifier AS.
+>    identifier ASPACE.
 The address A must be an integral value which
->    represents the offset into the address space AS.
+>    represents the offset into the address space ASPACE.
 The address
->    space AS must be an integral type value that represents a target
+>    space ASPACE must be an integral type value that represents a
->    architecture specific address space
+>    target architecture specific address space
 >    identifier. `DW_OP_aspace_deref_type` behaves like
 >    `DW_OP_aspace_deref` except a data item whose size is S rather
 >    than the size of a generic type is retrieved from the memory
->    location L whose address space is AS and whose address is A and
+>    location L whose address space is ASPACE and whose address is A
->    pushed onto the stack as a value of type T.
+>    and pushed onto the stack as a value of type T.

 In Section 6.3 "Type Modifier Entries", after the paragraph starting "A modified type entry describing a pointer or reference type...", add